 Domestic Travel Limitations: Are You Affected?

-In 2018, many airlines tightened regulations on several breeds and species that could previously fly via their pet cargo programs within the United States.
+Many airlines have tightened regulations on several breeds and species that could previously fly via their pet cargo programs within the United States.
 Consequently, many pet owners were left in search of a feasible solution to relocate their fur-family members cross-country, to Guam, and to Puerto Rico.
 The good news is, we can help, and we've moved many pets across the country via ground transportation.
 Including Guinevere, who moved to Florida from Wisconsin!

 Not sure if your pet falls within this category?
 Animals that fall under these new restrictions include: